awsdocs/amazon-sqs-developer-guide/doc_source/sqs-getting-started.md

 ## Step 1: Create a queue<a name="step-create-queue"></a>

-The first and most common Amazon SQS task is creating queues\.
+The first and most common Amazon SQS task is creating a queue\.
 This procedure shows how to create and configure a FIFO queue\.

 1. Open the Amazon SQS console at [https://console\.aws\.amazon\.com/sqs/](https://console.aws.amazon.com/sqs/)\.